BekeAtGithub/tes3mp-guiHelper/README.txt

-Replace the contents in guiHelper.lua file with the contents in my guiHelper.lua file that I have uploaded here.
+Replace the contents in guiHelper.lua file with the contents in my guiHelper.lua file that I have uploaded here .